-- Before the defense takes place, the doctoral candidate has to submit to the Faculty a CD containing the dissertation's summary (5 to 8 pages), the study's keywords in Arabic, English, and French, and the candidate's published article (10 to 15 pages). - The candidate has to fill Shamaa's form, available at the administration, prior to the defense. - The Research Laboratory Director sets the date of the defense after consulting with the Dean.
-The defense usually takes place within a maximum of two months of the submission.
+- Before the defense takes place, the doctoral candidate has to submit to the Director of the Educational Research Laboratory a CD containing the dissertation's summary (5 to 8 pages), the study's keywords in Arabic, English, and French, and the candidate's article (10 to 15 pages) co-published with the Dissertation Director in a double-blind peer review educational journal.
+The name of the doctoral candidate appears first followed by the name of the Dissertation Director.
+The logo of the Educational Research Laboratory should also appear in the article (Appendix F). - The candidate must fill Shamaa's form, available at the administration, prior to the defense, and then submit it to the Head of the administrative council. - The Research Laboratory Director sets the date of the defense after consulting with the Dean.
 The Doctoral School is usually notified of the defense date and the names of the jury members.
-The defense is a public event and it is usually announced a week ahead of time. - The defense session starts with the opening word of the President of the Jury, followed by the candidate's 20-minute PowerPoint presentation of the study without being interrupted by the jury members. - Each jury member intervenes for 20 minutes, giving comments and asking the candidate questions, receiving answers in return. - The President of the Jury asks the candidate and the audience to leave the conference room.
-The jury members take 15 minutes to evaluate the study based on a preset rubric.
-The Dissertation Director presents their opinion without trying to influence the other jury members.
+The defense is a public event and it is usually announced a week ahead of time. - The defense session starts with the opening word of the President of the Jury, followed by the candidate's 20-minute PowerPoint presentation of the study without being interrupted by the jury members. - The Director intervenes for 20 minutes, giving comments and asking the candidate questions, receiving answers in return. - Each of the two readers intervenes for 20 minutes, giving comments and asking the candidate questions, receiving answers in return. - The member intervenes for 20 minutes, giving comments and asking the candidate questions, receiving answers in return. - The president intervenes for 20 minutes, giving comments and asking the candidate questions, receiving answers in return. - The President of the Jury asks the candidate and the audience to leave the conference room.
+The jury members take 15 minutes to evaluate the study based on a preset rubric (see below).
+The Dissertation Director doesn't take part in the evaluation process to avoid influencing the other jury members.
 The President of the Jury is in charge of finalizing the evaluation.